jwCheng28/tinyraycast/README.md

 Currently, the only dependency is SDL2, you can get it on ubuntu by running `sudo apt-get install libsdl2-dev`

-Compile and run the program by running the Makefile `make`
+Compile the program by running the Makefile `make`, then run it make running `make run`